danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 * A rotating on-call schedule, ideally with a primary and secondary person to take the calls.
 * A monitoring and alerting system to inform the on-call person of an issue.
 * A playbook/troubleshooting guide for common problems.
-* A maintenance procedure where if the on-call person encounters a new problem, they add the solution to the troubleshooting guide after its resolved.
+* A maintenance procedure where if the on-call person encounters a new problem, they add the solution to the troubleshooting guide after it's resolved.
 This increases the body of knowledge for everyone.
 * Compensation for people when they're on call.

 Given that the above is in place, then that's the same procedure to follow if there's an emergency at any time.
-Its not sustainable to require the entire team to be in potential emergency mode, even for a standard workday.
+It's not sustainable to require the entire team to be in potential emergency mode, even for a standard workday.

 ## Who does this work best for?

 To wrap this up, here are some attributes of a team for whom this style of working may be best:

 - A team of effective writers, or at the very least, everyone's willing to spend time developing this skill.
 - Small team size *relative* to size of code base.
-The project should be large enough that every developer can work independently on a feature without requiring real time co-ordination.
+The project should be large enough that every developer can work independently on a feature without requiring real time coordination.
 - It's not necessary that all team members be senior, but a recent graduate or junior developer may require some real time guidance and mentoring.
 - Great for product and SAAS companies where teams have full control over the product or service.
 May be more challenging to implement with project based consulting as it would require "selling" each client on the idea.